numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Duration is multiplied by factor each iteration, if factor is not zero and the limits imposed by Steps and Cap have not been reached.
+Interval is multiplied by factor each iteration, if factor is not zero and the limits imposed by Steps and Cap have not been reached.
 </p>